parinzee/parinzee/README.md

 My name is **Parinthapat P**, I am a *entry level python develeloper*.
 I have worked and am working with web technologies such as Flask and Django.

 ###
-- 🔭 I’m currently working on a Tkinter/Matplotlib Project
+- 🔭 I’m currently working on a Password Generator/Manager Project

-- 🌱 I’m currently learning Matplotlib
+- 🌱 I’m currently learning cryptography

 - 📫 How to reach me:
   - Email: parinzee@protonmail.com